 In the recipe below, I’ve tried to re-write and modernize the instructions a bit for you.

-❤ Why You’ll Love This Recipe
+What You’ll Like About This Recipe

 - It’s a very old, sentimental part of southern foodways.

-🛒 Ingredient Notes
+Ingredient Notes

-This post contains affiliate links.
-Lana’s Cooking is reader supported and earns a tiny commission at no extra cost to you when you shop from our links.
+This post may contain affiliate links.
+Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 - Granulated Sugar – This is just plain old white sugar.
-We tend to use Dixie Crystals in the south.
+We tend to use Dixie Crystals in the South.

 - Baking Chocolate – It’s really important to use the right kind of chocolate for this recipe.
-You’ll need to purchase Baker’s Premium Unsweetened Baking Chocolate which produces the distinctive look, texture, and taste required for this recipe.
+You’ll need to purchase Baker’s Premium Unsweetened Baking Chocolate, which produces the distinctive look, texture, and taste required for this recipe.

-- Evaporated Milk – Be sure you’re buying evaporated milk NOT sweetened condensed milk.
+- Evaporated Milk – Be sure you’re buying evaporated milk, NOT sweetened condensed milk.

-- Butter – Like most old-fashioned southern cooks, I use salted butter in everything including this recipe.
+- Butter – Like most old-fashioned southern cooks, I use salted butter in everything, including this recipe.
 I can’t remember the last time I purchased unsalted butter.

 - Vanilla Extract – Use a quality extract such as McCormick’s.

-- Eggs – The fresher the better.
+- Eggs – The fresher, the better.

-- Self Rising Flour – Southerners love our White Lily flour for any type of baking.
+- Self-Rising Flour – Southerners love our White Lily flour for any type of baking.
 It’s made from soft winter wheat and produces very tender baked goods.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Chocolate Little Layer Cake
+How to Make Chocolate Little Layer Cake

 Prep the Pans and Ingredients